Privacy Notice and our car parks

 We are committed to maintaining your privacy and for managing the car park service.

-Ourselves and Saba may collect personal data from you, such as vehicle registration number, images of your vehicle, name, address, email address, telephone numbers.
+Ourselves and SABA working on behalf of the council, may collect personal data from you, such as vehicle registration number, images of your vehicle, name, address, email address, telephone numbers.

 Privacy notice for the issuing of excess charge notices (car park fines)

-When you obtain a ticket from the machine we ask for your vehicle registration number to help us with the enforcement of the car park.
-Only when our partner, Indigo, issue excess charge notices do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park excess charge notice (fine).
+When you obtain a ticket from the machine or purchase parking time via the connect pay by phone, app or web, we ask for your vehicle registration number to help us with the enforcement of the car park.
+Only when our partner saba issue penalty charge notices do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park penalty charge notice (fine).

 We may also use personal data in correspondence when you contact us.

-This personal information may be passed to companies we work with such as the DVLA who will provide us with the details of the registered keeper of the vehicle, to CAPITA who will take payments and debt recovery companies and the Police.
+This personal information may be passed to companies we work with such as the DVLA who will provide us with the details of the registered keeper of the vehicle, to CAPITA and Chipside who will take payments, to the national adjudication body (PATROL – parking and traffic regulations outside of London), TEC – the traffic enforcement centre or debt recovery companies and the Police.

-We have a duty to perform this public task of enforcing the public car park under the Road Traffic Regulation Act 1984.
-We are also legally required to keep these records for up to seven years.
+We have a duty to perform this public task of enforcing the public car park under the Road Traffic Regulation Act 1984 and the Traffic Management Act 2004.
+We are also legally required to keep these records for up to six years.

 You have the right to request at any time: